angular/angular/aio/content/start/index.md

-# Getting Started with Angular: Your First App
+# Part 1: Getting started with a basic Angular app

 Welcome to Angular!

 This tutorial introduces you to the essentials of Angular by walking you through a simple e-commerce site with a catalog, shopping cart, and check-out form.
-To help you get started right away, this guide uses a simple ready-made application that you can examine and play with interactively.
+To help you get started right away, this guide uses a simple ready-made application that you can examine and modify interactively (without having to [set up a local work environment](guide/setup-local "Setup guide")).

 <div class="callout is-helpful">
 <header>New to web development?</header>

  There are many resources to complement the Angular docs.
 Mozilla's MDN docs include both [HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML "Learning HTML: Guides and tutorials") and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript "JavaScript") introductions.
 [TypeScript's docs](https://www.typescriptlang.org/docs/home.html "TypeScript documentation") include a 5-minute tutorial.
 Various online course platforms, such as [Udemy](http://www.udemy.com "Udemy online courses") and [Codecademy](https://www.codecademy.com/ "Codecademy online courses"), also cover web development basics.